danbarto/MilliqanSim/README.md

 1. **Environment.py** - implements an `Environment` class that stores b-field/material configuration.
 Also contains constants defining material properties.
 2. **Integrator.py** -  implements an `Integrator` class that controls the propagation of particles through a given `Environment`
 3. **Detector.py** - contains classes implementing "Detectors".
 These take a trajectory as input and return information about the interaction of the particle with the detector.
 E.g., the location and direction of a particle upon intersection with a detector face.
-Currently only one, `PlaneDetector`, is officially implemented, but more advanced functionality is possible.
+There is a simple `PlaneDetector`, which simply detects intersections of trajectories with a rectangle, and a more complicated `MilliqanDetector` that implements a full 3D bars layout, and can determine which bars a given trajectory hits.
 4. **MatterInteractions.py** - methods implementing multiple scattering and Bethe-Bloch energy loss (used internally, probably don't need to touch in user script)
 5. **Drawing.py** - various methods to make plots of trajectories

 The `test` directory contains a few well-commented example scripts that should give a good idea of how to use the program.
-In addition to the test scripts mentioned above, `milliqan_test.py` is a program to simulate particle hits (muons or mCPs) on a pseudo Milliqan detector.
+In addition to the test scripts mentioned above, `milliqan_test.py` is a program to simulate particle hits (muons or mCPs) on a pseudo Milliqan detector (enlarged for demonstration purposes).
+This also shows how to retrieve information on the intersection of a trajectory with the Milliqan bars.

 The `bfield` directory contains the pickled-version of the CMS magnetic field map.
 This is loaded into memory at the start of the simulation.
 There is also a script to make a 2D plot of the field.